 Scope of the Guidance

 This guidance is restricted to aerobic treatment and composting techniques for source segregated wastes.
-It does not include other non-aerobic biowaste treatments such as anaerobic digestion, the treatment of organic waste from mixed waste feedstocks, e.g. MBT processes, or vermicomposting.
+It does not include non-aerobic biowaste treatments such as anaerobic digestion, the treatment of organic waste from mixed waste feedstocks, e.g. MBT processes, or vermicomposting.

 This guidance is also only directly applicable to aerobic biowaste treatment operations taking place in England and Wales, although it is considered that the best practice standards provided are applicable throughout the UK.